 Hoopeston is a very small city located in the state of Illinois.
-With a population of 4,780 people and just one neighborhood, Hoopeston is the 346th largest community in Illinois.
-Hoopeston has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+With a population of 4,731 people and just one neighborhood, Hoopeston is the 346th largest community in Illinois.
+Much of the housing stock in Hoopeston was built prior to World War II, making it one of the older and more historic cities in the country.

-When you are in Hoopeston, you'll notice that it is more blue-collar than most other communities in America.
-36.10% of Hoopeston’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Hoopeston is a city of service providers, sales and office workers, and construction workers and builders.
-There are especially a lot of people living in Hoopeston who work in sales jobs (14.25%), healthcare suport services (9.67%), and maintenance occupations (8.46%).
+Because occupations involving physical labor dominate the local economy, Hoopeston is generally considered to be a blue-collar town.
+38.62% of the Hoopeston workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Hoopeston is a city of sales and office workers, construction workers and builders, and service providers.
+There are especially a lot of people living in Hoopeston who work in sales jobs (19.80%), healthcare suport services (7.64%), and office and administrative support (5.35%).

 The people who call Hoopeston home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Hoopeston residents report their race to be White, followed by Asian.
+The greatest number of Hoopeston residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Hoopeston include English, German, Irish, Norwegian, and Danish.

 The most common language spoken in Hoopeston is English.
 Other important languages spoken here include Spanish and Polish.